EBISPOT/zooma/README.md

 mvn package
 ```

-Then build docker images for Zooma, customised Neo4j, customised Solr and the A
+Then build docker images for Zooma, customised Neo4j, customised Solr and the
-Priori recommender (the docker-compose utility is not required for any of these
+Apriori recommender (the docker-compose utility is not required for any of these
 steps).
 Also, there is no longer any need to edit `Dockerfile` to enable the
 correct `COPY` command: instead, if and only if you are running your docker
 builds on a development machine, within the development environment, you need to